Table of Contents

 The Roomba 675 has the same cleaning mechanics as the 640 model does but is Wi-Fi-enabled.
 That means you can schedule the robot and control it from your phone.
 It is also compatible with Amazon Alexa and Google Home so if you have one of these, you can make it start or stop with your voice.
 The Roomba 675 does not have a dual virtual wall barrier in the box but it is compatible with one so you can buy it separately if you already have the 675 model.

 When comparing the Roomba 675 with 690, you might not see many things that make these robots different.
-Firstly, it would be the price with the Roomba 690 being slightly more expensive.
-The second thing is the Roomba 690 coming with a dual virtual wall barrier.
+The Roomba 690 coming with a dual virtual wall barrier and is a bit more expensive.
 Other than that, there are no more differences between the two.

-Bottom Line: we would not suggest getting the Roomba 614 or 640 because of no visible reasons for that except for the price difference with the 679 and 690 cleaners.
+Bottom Line: we would not suggest getting the Roomba 614 or 640 because of no visible reasons for that except for the included Wall Barrier with the 675 and 690 cleaners.

-The Roomba 675 is suitable for small spaces so it will not get itself trapped in some areas and you don’t have to babysit it.
+- Roomba 675 is suitable for small spaces and uncluttered homes so it will not get itself trapped in some areas and you don’t have to babysit it.

 Roomba 800 Series

-These are upgraded versions of the Roomba 500, 600 and 700 Series.
+These are upgraded versions of the previous Roomba.
 These robots come equipped with tangle-free rollers that are designed to resist hair tangling and are ideal for pets.
-None of these robots have a camera to map the room and thus they do not remember your floor layout by more or less randomly bouncing around.
-Because of the silicone rollers, the 800 Series is not suitable for carpet cleaning because it does not have enough suction power and can’t efficiently agitate debris on carpets.
+None of these robots have a camera to map the room and thus they do not remember your floor layout.
+Because of the silicone rollers, the 800 Series is not suitable for carpet cleaning.
+It does not have enough suction power and can’t efficiently agitate debris on carpets.

 Roomba 890 - App-Based Robot With Tangle-Free Rollers